open-edge-platform/edge-desktop-virtualization/README.md

 ### How it works

+- A physical function (PF) manages the entire GPU on the host system.
+- Virtual functions (VFs) are created from the PF and assigned to individual VMs.
+- Each VF provides a dedicated and isolated path for data transfer to and from the VM, bypassing the host's hypervisor for improved performance.

+### Key Features

+- **Improved performance:** Direct access to the GPU hardware for each VM reduces overhead and latency, particularly for tasks like video transcoding and media processing.
+- **Efficient resource utilization:** SR-IOV enables better sharing of GPU resources among multiple VMs, maximizing the utilization of a single physical GPU.
+- **Support for cloud-native environments:** SR-IOV is crucial for enabling GPU acceleration in Kubernetes and other cloud platforms.

 ### Hardware requirements:
 SR-IOV for Intel graphics typically requires hardware generation of Alder Lake (12th Gen Intel Core) or newer.